leduckhai/leduckhai/README.md

 4. Most people think I'm a highschool student.
 Thanks mom for giving me a cute face!

-5. I spent all of my childhood imprisoned within an orphanage.
+5. Since I was 3, I spent all of my childhood imprisoned within an orphanage.
 So all my life, I just wanna scatter light and love across the world - for the happiness I was never given, for the pain never healed in me :kissing_smiling_eyes:

 6. Try'na neva lie, neva get angry, neva hurt anybody.